 Don’t Miss: Forex Trading Approach in Right Way

-The look back period for backtesting is 01/01/2000 to 8/20/2018.
-When price cross above 21-EMA long position is initiated and long position is closed when price cross below 21-EMA and short position is taken immediately.
-A short position is closed when price cross above 21-EMA.
+The lookback period for backtesting is 01/01/2000 to 8/20/2018.
+When the price crosses above 21-EMA long position are initiated and a long position is closed when the price cross below 21-EMA and the short position is taken immediately.
+A short position is closed when the price crosses above 21-EMA.

 |Net profit amount||1224|

 In the backtested period 607 trades were made by 21-EMA and price crossover strategy.
 It surely looks like using only 21-EMA to trade EURUSD would be a disaster.
 In this backtesting fix lot size of 0.1 was used to trade.

 I hope now you realize why it makes sense to use a quantitative trading strategy and why backtesting is important.
 Backtesting is running your strategy in the past data and looking at how well it performed but unfortunately, future market behavior may be completely different from the past.
 In this case, even if your strategy does good in backtesting it may fail to perform well in the future.

 Hence, building a robust trading strategy is every trader’s goal.
 A system is said to be robust if it can trade any market environment.
 In today’s time, institutional fund management companies hire programmers and mathematicians to build robust quantitative trading strategies in an attempt to beat the benchmark return.
 If you are not so much familiar with quants and algorithmic trading I hope this article helped to arouse curiosity.
 Never panic and never give up, you will learn slowly.